 Before joining the AIM team, Fay worked as The Advonet Group’s Office Administrator.
 They are both autistic and non-binary (preferred pronouns – they/them).

 Lesley has a background in advocacy support and is responsible for making sure people get what they need at our drop-in hubs.
 She is usually available at both of our Hub sessions at Lovell Park on Tuesdays and Fridays.

 Before working for the AIM team, Lesley was a member of The Advonet Group’s First Contact Team, answering phone calls and processing advocacy referrals.

 Luke does all of our info, including the newsletter, social media and this website.
 Luke can also provide personalised information resources at our two drop-in services.

 He has a background in content marketing and, until January 2017, was chairperson of Leeds Asperger Adults.
-Luke is also Communications and Network Officer for Advonet.
+Luke is also Communications and Network Officer for The Advonet Group.

-Gill is our new Peer Development Worker.
+Gill is our Peer Development Worker.
 She will be involved in developing peer support at our hubs and elsewhere through AIM.
-Away from AIM, Gill is an academic and prolific Tweeter; you can follow her at @LoomesGill!
+Away from AIM, Gill is an academic and prolific Tweeter; you can follow her at @GillLoomesQuinn!